 Sections 13.2 and 14.2 of the BPA Open Access Transmission Tariff (OATT) establish the reservation priority for awarding Short-Term service on constrained paths.
-Reservation priority allows a later-submitted Short-Term TSR with higher reservation priority (Challenger) to preempt one or more earlier-submitted Short-Term TSRs or conditional reservations with lower reservation priority (Defender) when there is not sufficient Short-Term ATC to grant all TSRs on a constrained path.
+Reservation priority allows a later-submitted Short-Term TSR with higher reservation priority (Challenger) to preempt one or more an earlier-submitted Short-Term TSRs or conditional reservations with lower reservation priority (Defender) when there is not sufficient Short-Term ATC to grant all TSRs on a constrained path.
 A Defender of a conditional PTP reservation has a Right of First Refusal (ROFR) to match the challenging TSR's duration in certain circumstances.
+This business practice outlines the Preemption process BPA uses to manage reservation priority for the Short-Term market, which includes Hourly service.